sub7ata/Hotel-Reservation-Management-System/README.md

 # Hotel Reservation Management System

-In this app services like multiple Bookings in a certain hotels are carried.
+In this app services like multiple Bookings in certain hotels are carried out.
 In each hotel there are multiple tasks about specific rooms.
 So basically a customer can book a room in the respected hotel.

 ###Processes and services:
  1. Room is booked by a Customer with an option to vacate on the desired date.